OryxProject/oryx/src/site/markdown/docs/performance.md

 may mean ensuring that the Serving layer memory setting is comfortably high enough to hold the model without GC thrashing.
 See `oryx.serving.memory`.

 `-XX:+UseG1GC` remains a good garbage collection setting to supply with `--jvm-args`.
-In Java 8, `-XX:+UseStringDeduplication` can reduce memory requirements by about 20%.
+`-XX:+UseStringDeduplication` can reduce memory requirements by about 20%.

 # Speed Layer